gstangel/Arduino-Blynk-Adressable-Led-Controller/README.md

 Next, clone my Blynk App using this QR code by scanning this QR Code inside of Blynk
 ![alt text](https://github.com/gabrielsaintangel/Arduino-Adressable-Led-Controller/blob/main/qr.jpg?raw=false=50x50)

-**You should now have the Controller Setup on Blynk, and have a Auth Token that will be used in the python script to communicate with your instance of the app.**
+**You should now have the Controller Setup on Blynk, and have a Auth Token emailed to you that will be used in the python script to communicate with your instance of the app.**

 ### Lets get the Arduino setup. ###